mpirotaiswilton-IW/Info-Fetcher-Microservice/README.md

 ## Running the Microservice

-1. Using a Command Line Interface used to run Docker and docker-compose commands, change directory to the downloaded/cloned repository
+1. Using a Command Line Interface of your choosing, change directory to the downloaded/cloned repository

 2. Run the following command to build a .jar application file of the microservice: